Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Emergence of basic numerical sums

 where in the second line, ${\sf YT}$ runs over all the possible semi-standard Young tableaux, where $\ell_i ( {\sf YT} )$ denote the length of the $i$-th line of ${\sf YT}$, and where as before ${\sf weight} ( {\sf YT} )$ denotes the total number of primes appearing in the associated $\Delta$-monomial, that is to say, the sum of all the $\lambda_i^j$ occupying the squares of ${\sf YT}$:

 Then more tractable computations and partially explicit formulas will come up as being somewhat available in the next sections.

-Thus, assuming from now on that $\kappa \geqslant n$ is at least equal to the dimension, our first main goal will be to establish (corollary on p.~\pageref{corollary-remainder-1} below) that for every $(\alpha_1', \dots, \alpha_{ n-1}', \alpha_n') \in \N^n$, the following precise logarithmic-like majoration holds:
+Thus, assuming from now on that $\kappa \geqslant n$ is at least equal to the dimension, our first main goal will be to establish (Corollary~\ref{corollary-remainder-1} below) that for every $(\alpha_1', \dots, \alpha_{ n-1}', \alpha_n') \in \N^n$, the following precise logarithmic-like majoration holds: